MaxAnfilofyev/parkinsons-ec3-model/Manuscript/pd_cleaned.md

 **Figure 5.
 Time-course simulations reveal robustness in VTA neurons and collapse in SNc neurons.**
 *Left (Figure 5A):* Starting from slightly elevated initial conditions, both traces relax rapidly onto their respective high-energy steady states (dashed lines) and remain stable over long times, while the corresponding mitochondrial capacities $M(t)$ (not shown) behave similarly.
 Elevated structural load lowers the SNc steady-state energy level but does not drive spontaneous decline, indicating that extreme arborization alone is compatible with a persistent high-energy operating point and that collapse requires an additional perturbation.
 *Right (Figure 5B):* In the VTA-like monostable regime, $E(t)$ rapidly relaxes back to its original high-energy steady state, indicating robust recovery from transient metabolic stress.
 In the SNc-like bistable regime, the same perturbation pushes the system across the saddle’s separatrix so that $E(t)$ subsequently drifts toward and stabilizes at the low-energy attractor; the corresponding mitochondrial capacity $M(t)$ (not shown) declines in parallel.
-The divergent outcomes of identical insults in the two regimes illustrate how proximity to a load-induced tipping point allows SNc neurons—but not VTA neurons—to undergo irreversible energetic collapse after modest perturbations.[15–17,21–24](#references)
+The divergent outcomes of identical insults in the two regimes illustrate how proximity to a load-induced tipping point allows SNc neurons—but not VTA neurons—to undergo irreversible energetic collapse after modest perturbations.[15–17,21–24](#references) The divergent outcomes reflect the underlying folds at $A=0.86$ and $A=1.06$: VTA-like neurons sit left of the bistable window; SNc-like neurons sit inside it, where perturbations can push trajectories across the separatrix.

 We introduced a brief energetic perturbation by transiently reducing the energy variable $E$ to 0.3 at time $t = 50$, mimicking a short-lived metabolic challenge such as a burst of pacemaking Ca²⁺ entry, local inflammation, oxidative stress, or a mitochondrial inhibition event.[5–9,10–14,24](#references) The subsequent trajectories reveal a marked divergence between the two neuronal types (Figure 5B).